-As of June 30, 2018, our cash, cash equivalents, short-term deposits and short-term investments were \$66.2 million, of which \$0.7 million was held by our Russian subsidiary designated solely for use in its operations.
+As of September 30, 2018, our cash and cash equivalents were \$50.5 million, of which \$0.5 million was held by our Russian subsidiary designated solely for use in its operations.
 Our Russian subsidiary cash is consolidated for financial reporting purposes.

-In addition to our existing cash equivalents and short-term investments, we receive research and development funding pursuant to our research grants and collaboration agreements.
+In addition to our existing cash equivalents, we receive research and development funding pursuant to our research grants and collaboration agreements.
 Currently, funding from research grants and payments under our collaboration agreements represent our only source of committed external funds.